-In Kenya, Iftin had the incredible luck to win entrance to the US in an annual visa lottery.
+In Kenya, Abdi Nor Iftin had the incredible luck to win entrance to the US in an annual visa lottery.
 He risked his life in order to get the required documents from the US Embassy and made his escape as his fellow Somali refugees in Kenya were being attacked.
 Throughout, he shared stories from refugee life on the BBC World Service and “This American Life,” providing updates on his home, family, and status.
-Now a proud resident of Maine on the path to citizenship, Iftin shares his dramatic, deeply stirring story with audiences across the nation.
+Now now a proudly naturalized US citizen, Iftin shares his dramatic, deeply stirring story with audiences across the nation.
 From intimate glimpses into the immigrant experience to timely talks on refugee rights, Iftin encourages audiences to consider new perspectives and redefine their notions of what it means to be American.

-Iftin’s work has been featured on the BBC and “This American Life,” and in The Washington Post.
-His new memoir, Call Me American, was published in June 2018 and an Adapted for Young Adults edition in June, 2020.
+Abdi Nor Iftin’s work has been featured on the BBC and “This American Life,” and in The Washington Post.
+His award-winning memoir, Call Me American, was published in June 2018 and an Adapted for Young Adults edition in June, 2020.
 Iftin graduated from Boston College with a degree in Political Science in 2022.
 He currently lives in Portland, Maine, where he works as an interpreter for Somali immigrants, is a regular newspaper columnist for the Portland Press Herald.
 Iftin also works as a Somali news presenter with Maine Public Radio and as a communications specialist with Church World Service.